-About the AEMC Reliability Panel (Panel)
+About the Reliability Panel

-The AEMC Reliability Panel (Panel) is a specialist body within the AEMC and comprises industry and consumer representatives.
+The Reliability Panel (Panel) is a specialist body established by the AEMC and comprises industry and consumer representatives.
 It is responsible for monitoring, reviewing and reporting on reliability, security and safety of the national electricity system and advising the AEMC in respect of such matters.
 The Panel's responsibilities are specified in section 38 of the National Electricity Law.